Perch 2.0: The Bittern Lesson for Bioacoustics: Introduction

 Compared to previous iterations of the Perch model we use additional training data (including non-avian taxa; \autoref{sec:pipeline}) and new data augmentations and training objectives.
 We generally find that increasing the difficulty of the classification problem increases the overall quality of the embedding model: To that end, we introduce a novel generalization of mixup~\citep{Zhang2018-cq} that mixes more than two sources (\autoref{sec:pipeline}).
 Additionally, recent BirdCLEF competitions have demonstrated strong results with iterative pseudo-labeling~\citep{Kahl2024-om}.
 Building on this observation, we introduce a variation of self-distillation~\citep{Allen-Zhu2022-kn} where a prototype learning classifier~\citep{Chen2019-iv,Heinrich2025-xf} is used to generate predictions that are used as soft targets for the network's dense linear classifier (\autoref{sec:architecture} and \autoref{sec:training-objectives}).
 Finally, noting that label granularity contributes to transfer learning performance (\autoref{sec:granularity}), we add an auxiliary self-supervised loss in the form of source prediction~\citep[DIET,][]{Balestriero2023-tr}, asking the model to predict the source recording of an audio window (\autoref{sec:architecture} and \autoref{sec:training-objectives}).
+A similar objective has been shown to be useful for individual animal identification~\citep{Lapp2025-pa}.

 Beyond raw performance on bioacoustics benchmarks, the goal of the Perch model is to satisfy properties we believe are important for downstream applications: a relatively small model that can adapt to a wide variety of domains and tasks using linear probing, since this requires fewer computational resources, less machine learning expertise, and less labeled data than full fine-tuning.
 These constraints enable practitioners to run the model on consumer-grade hardware, enabling robust clustering, nearest-neighbor search\footnote{\url{https://search.acousticobservatory.org/}} or agile modeling~\citep{Dumoulin2025-fj} workflows.
 To meet these constraints, the \perchvtwo{} model is based on EfficientNet-B3~\citep{Tan2019-og}, a small model by modern machine learning standards, reducing the processing time of large datasets.
 We develop an extensive model selection procedure (\autoref{sec:model-selection}) which evaluates the model in a variety of domain shift and transfer learning tasks using linear probing and retrieval.